domkirke/divergent-synthesis/README.md

 <img src="assets/extrap_v2.png"/>

 This repository contains the code for the *Creative divergent synthesis with generative models* paper, proposed @NeurIPS 2022 Workshop [Machine Learning for Creativity and Design](https://neuripscreativityworkshop.github.io/2022/).
-Every model used in this paper are available **here**, and full generations can be found **here**.
+Every model used in this paper are available [here](https://nubo.ircam.fr/index.php/s/LGpgA7tzfkyM997), and full generations / scores can be found [here](https://nubo.ircam.fr/index.php/s/zABcRj3sifXwTYr).

 ## How to run